syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 ### allowDragAndDrop `boolean`
 {:#members:allowdraganddrop}

-The FileExplorer allows to drag and drop the files from one loacation to another location.
+The FileExplorer allows to move the files from one folder to another folder of FileExplorer by using drag and drop option.
+Also it supports to upload a file by dragging it from windows explorer to the necessary folder of ejFileExplorer.

 #### Default Value